datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 - **For provider and region**: Choose any provider (either GCP, AWS or Azure).
 Region is where your database will reside physically (choose one close to you or your users).

+> **NOTE:** You may see that only certain GCP regions are available unless you go in an unlock all the other GCP regions and AWS/Azure.
+If you see that, for the purposes of this workshop, please select one of the available GCP regions.

 - **Create the database**.
 Review all the fields to make sure they are as shown, and click the `Create Database` button.

 You will see your new database `pending` in the Dashboard.